 Hero Background

-You may never have considered a burial at sea as a final resting place for you or a loved one, but it is growing in popularity.
-Many people express their wish to be with the ocean after their passing, and this option allows you to memorialize your loved one with a memorial reef.
+You may never have considered a burial at sea as a final resting place for you or your loved one, but it is becoming more popular.
+Many people express their wish to be with the ocean after their passing, and this option allows you to memorialize your loved one in a way that honors them

-According to the National Funeral Directors Association, the U.S. cremation rate has increased to 61.9% for 2024.
-As cremations are on the rise, you may wish to consider utilizing the ashes to become a memorial reef to create a habitat for fish and other marine life.
+According to the National Funeral Directors Association, the U.S. cremation rate increased to 61.9% for 2024.
+As cremations are on the rise, you may wish to consider using the ashes for a memorial reef or scattering them in the sea.
+But how much will this cost you, and how can you avoid paying too much?
+We’ve got you covered with the necessary information you need.

-If you are looking for a plan for you and your loved ones, call our expert agents at (866) 786-0725, Monday through Friday, 9 A.M. – 5 P.M.
-E.T.
-Get started now with our free quoting tool.
+If you are looking for a plan for you and your loved ones, call our expert agents at (866) 786-0725, Monday through Friday, 9 a.m. to 5 p.m.
+ET.
+Get started now with our free quoting tool

 History of Burial At Sea